BreuerLabs/DaredEVAL/README.md

 ## Installation and setup

 This repository uses original authors' code where possible for defense and attack implementations; as such, it clones several other repos into the repository.
-However, this process has been streamlined using bash scripts.
+This process has been streamlined using the `setup_files.bash` script below.

 ### Steps
 1. Clone the repository.